espidev/ProtectionStones/README.md

     # Whether or not to allow merged regions to have holes in them (merging a bunch of regions in a circle with the inside not protected).
     # This is only checked during the merge process, it will not unmerge regions with holes already.
     allow_merging_holes = true

+    [economy]
+        # Set limits on the price for renting.
+Set to -1 to disable.
+        max_rent_price = -1.0
+        min_rent_price = 1.0

+        # Set limits on the period between rent payments, in seconds (86400 seconds = 1 day).
+Set to -1 to disable.
+        max_rent_period = -1
+        min_rent_period = 1

+        # Set taxes on regions.
+(THIS FEATURE IS STILL BEING DEVELOPED, ONLY USE FOR TESTING!)
+        # Taxes are configured in each individual block config.
+        # Whether or not to enable the tax command.
+        tax_enabled = false

+        # Notify players of outstanding tax payments for the regions they own.
+        tax_message_on_join = true

 ## Default Configuration (block1.toml)